Ralim/IronOS/Documentation/Logo.md

 You perform this the same way as if you were flashing a new firmware, and all of the existing notes around this apply.

 ### Pinecil

+For the Pinecil, we require to flash the logo using dfu-util instead, which will only take `.bin` files rather than `.hex`.
+To flash the logo, use the following steps:

+ - `python3 img2ts100.py input.png logo.hex`
+ - `riscv-nuclei-elf-objcopy -I ihex -O binary logo.hex logo.bin`
+ - `dfu-util -d 28e9:0189 -a 0 -D logo.bin -s 0x0800f800`

+ This will use the objcopy tool to convert the hex to a binary file, and then use dfu-util to flash it in the right location.
+ If you do not have `riscv-nuclei-elf-objcopy` installed, you can generally use any objcopy tool from any toolchain you do have.